 There are socio-economic benefits of children helping on cocoa farms.
 These far outweigh the likely incidences of hazards we associate with the phenomenon.

 In actual fact, cocoa communities in Ghana can scarcely boast of suitable infrastructure to promote livelihood of children.
-Infrastructure such as schools and facilities for extra curricula activities in sports, music, arts, and other artisanry skills are minimal.
+Infrastructure such as schools and facilities for extra curricular activities in sports, music, arts, and other artisanry skills are minimal.
 Conditions in schools can barely compare to what pertains in urban communities.
 This creates a huge disadvantage for children, not because they sometimes help on cocoa farms.
 Beyond helping on the farms, they have little opportunity to develop.
 However, the future of the cocoa sector lies in the hands of these children.
 Since they are mostly the children of farmer owners, farm hands, and migrant laborers.

-Apprenticeship training on cocoa farming skills
+Children on Cocoa farms – Apprenticeship training on cocoa farming skills

 Nonetheless, farming, including cocoa farming has the capacity to bridge the gap.
 It offers opportunity to harness the exploratory skills of children.
 Society benefits as children receive training when helping on farms.
 Here, duties must focus on apprenticeship training which embeds relevant skills in children.
 Emphasis must not be on present monetary benefit.